-- 1. Prior to treatment, the appropriate jurisdiction should be notified in accordance with the regulations set by the jurisdiction. - 2.
-Every effort should be made to isolate the potential high pH water in order to treat it separately from other stormwater on-site. - 3.
-Water should be stored in an acceptable storage facility, detention pond, or containment cell prior to treatment. - 4.
-Transfer water to be treated to the treatment structure.
-Ensure that treatment structure size is sufficient to hold the amount of water that is to be treated.
-Do not fill tank completely, allow at least 2 feet of freeboard. - 5.
-The operator samples the water for pH and notes the clarity of the water.
+- 1. Prior to treatment, Pierce County must be notified. - 2.
+Every effort should be made to isolate the potential high pH water in order to treat it separately from other stormwater onsite. - 3.
+Water should be stored in an acceptable storage facility, detention pond, or containment cell prior to pH treatment. - 4.
+Transfer water to be treated for pH to the pH treatment structure.
+Ensure that pH treatment structure size is sufficient to hold the amount of water that is to be treated.
+Do not fill the pH structure completely, allow at least 2-feet of freeboard. - 5.
+The operator samples the water within the pH treatment structure for pH and notes the clarity of the water.
 As a rule of thumb, less CO2 is necessary for clearer water.
-This information should be recorded. - 6.
-In the pH adjustment structure, add CO2 until the pH falls in the range of 6.9-7.1.
-Remember that pH water quality standards apply so adjusting pH to within 0.2 pH units of receiving water (background pH) is recommended.
+The results of the samples and water clarity observations shall be recorded. - 6.
+In the pH treatment structure, add CO2 until the pH falls into the range of 6.9 to 7.1.
+Adjusting pH to within 0.2 pH units of receiving water (background pH) is recommended.
 It is unlikely that pH can be adjusted to within 0.2 pH units using dry ice.
-Compressed carbon dioxide gas should be introduced to the water using a carbon dioxide diffuser located near

-- the bottom of the tank, this will allow carbon dioxide to bubble up through the water and diffuse more evenly. - 7.
-Slowly discharge the water making sure water does not get stirred up in the process.
-Release about 80% of the water from the structure leaving any sludge behind. - 8.
+Compressed carbon dioxide gas should be introduced to the water using a carbon dioxide diffuser located near the bottom of the pH treatment structure, this will allow carbon dioxide to bubble up through the water and diffuse more evenly. - 7.
+Slowly discharge the water, making sure water does not get stirred up in the process.
+Release about 80 percent of the water from the pH treatment structure leaving any sludge behind.
+If turbidity remains above the maximum allowable, consider adding filitration to the treatment train.
+See BMP C251: Construction Stormwater Filtration. - 8.
 Discharge treated water through a pond or drainage system. - 9.
 Excess sludge needs to be disposed of properly as concrete waste.
 If several batches of water are undergoing pH treatment, sludge can be left in treatment structure for the next batch treatment.
-Dispose of sludge when it fills 50% of tank volume.
+Dispose of sludge when it fills 50 percent of the treatment structure volume. - 10.
+Disposal must comply with applicable local, state and federal regulations.